TRAINS TO TIBET

-All trains are high-speed trains, however, they are covering such a large distance, that a trip from most cities will take you at least 30 hours.
-You will be rewarded by splendid views on the Tibetan far Eastern and Northern territories.
+All Tibet trains are high-speed trains, however, they are covering such a large distance, that a trip from most cities will take you at least 30 hours.
+You will be rewarded with splendid views on the Tibetan far Eastern and Northern territories.

 Traveling through high altitude areas might help to acclimatize to Lhasa altitude (3,650 meters).
 Although you don’t spend enough time on a train to fully acclimatize, it is certainly better than flying directly to Lhasa.

 |Beijing||40 hours||3757||Every Day|

 |Shanghai||47 hours||4373||Every Day|

 |Lanzhou||24 hours||2188||Several Times Every Day|

 Note: trains from Xian to Lhasa don’t actually originate in Xian.
 You will be boarding the train coming from either Shanghai (Z165) or Guangzhou (Z265).